Bite-sized Next.js

 Section 4.
 Data Fetching

-At the same time, we'll also look at the various caching mechanisms provided by Next (Data Cache, Request Memoization).
+At the same time, we will also look into various caching mechanisms provided by Next.js (Data Cache, Request Memoization).

 Section 4.
 Data Fetching